BCA-Alumni-Portal/Alumni-Portal/README.md

 Make sure to share the source and export Google Sheets with your service account's email, so that it can edit those sheets.

+# Starting it up
-Once you have filled out all the information in the .example_env, change the file name to .env
+Once you have filled out all the information in the `.example_env`, change the file name to `.env`

+Run `npm start` in the main directory to start the application